 - Pound sterling 1 = 133 dinars

-One excellent restaurant in this area, that offers the typical Serbian cuisine, that I would recommend is Vuk.
+One excellent restaurant in this area with a typical Serbian cuisine, that I would recommend, is Vuk.
 It is in 12 Vuka Karadžića street.

 This square is particularly nice from March until October, as there is a lot of outdoor sitting.
 Also, there are a lot of trees and it is sufficiently far from the traffic.

-I went to a very nice Italian bar & restaurant Piazza dei Foiri.
-However, all other places in this area are equally nice, so if you happen to be there, any of them will be a good choice.
+I went to a very nice Italian bar & restaurant Piazza dei Fiori.
+However, all other places in this area are equally good, so if you happen to be there, any of them will be a good choice.

 I first went for drinks with a friend of mine to Piazza dei Fiori, but afterwards we went to eat in a nearby restaurant – Sarajevski Ćevap Ćevabdžinica Savić – in 31 King Milutin street.

-In this restaurant you will find the Serbian delicacy – ćevapčići – which has its origin in the Oriental cuisine.
+In this restaurant you will find a Serbian delicacy – ćevapčići – which has its origin in Oriental cuisine.
 I’ve eaten different variants of this particular dish in other countries, although the Serbian version is rather unique.
-Anyhow, in this restaurant they prepare them according to the recipe from Sarajevo, which is apparently different from the typical Serbian recipe.
+In this restaurant they prepare them according to the recipe from Sarajevo, which is apparently different from the typical Serbian recipe.